 Along with telling you about the traditions, I will be showing you ways to incorporate the tradition in your family.
 Some of the ideas will stick while others will fizzle with the turn of the calendar.
 Either way, you are making memories.
 These traditions are ideas to help get you started.
 But, I have found that some of the best traditions come without planning.
 Keep an eye out for what your family enjoys.
 Before you know it, a new tradition may be formed!

 Food is probably the most universal tradition for the holidays.
 Each family has their favorite dish.
 Whether main course, dessert, salad or vegetable, whenever you hear about this recipe your mind immediately takes you to the holidays.

 Your children don’t have to be very old to having favorite dishes.
-In planning the holiday meals, get the whole family involved.
+Get the whole family involved in planning the holiday meals.
 It may be easier to give them a few options at first.
 For kids, try showing a picture of the recipe if possible.
 Often times you can find a professional photo online if your recipe book does not have one.
 Try googling the recipe name and the word “images.”

 Here is a favorite recipe of ours that makes a wonderful Christmas morning breakfast without much effort at all.
 The entire meal can be prepared the night before which erases the stress of preparing breakfast and being stuck in the kitchen away from your family.

 24 Rhodes Rolls (frozen rolls in the freezer department of the grocery store)

 1/2 box or 1/3 cup butterscotch pudding (not instant)